tobyesmith/singularity101/_sources/lab6.md

 Signatures are implemented using the [Dead Simple Signing Envelope](https://github.com/secure-systems-lab/dsse) (DSSE) standard.

-To sign a container, normally a set of keys are needed.
-One is a private key which is used to sign, and a public key which you normally distribute which is used to verify the signature.
+To sign a container, a set of keys is typically required.
+A private key is used for signing, while a public key, which is usually distributed, servers to verify the signature.

-For the purpose of this lab, let's create this pair of keys, first, a private 2048 bit key:
+For the purpose of this lab, let’s create this pair of keys.
+First, we’ll generate a 2048-bit private key:

 ```bash
 $ openssl genrsa -out private.pem 2048